-• Lavs out, developing QFT and diagrams as they go, chiral EFT for the N-N interaction.
-Writing down explicit Lagrangians that are $1 \leftrightarrow 1$ with diagrams. [• They introduce for their Lagrangian $U(x) = exp(\frac{i}{t{-}}\tau \cdot \pi(x))$ as their 'chiral field.'
-This naturally gives many powers of the $\pi$ interactions, yes, but I'm unable to find where this comes from.
-(I expected powers of the pion interactions as a consequence of higher-order perturbation theory...)]

-• Problem 2.6 derives, from the lowest-order $\pi$ and nucleon terms in the Lagranginan in momentum space, the expression for OPEP in position space.
+Lays out, developing QFT and diagrams as they go, chiral EFT for the N-N interaction.
+Writing down explicit Lagrangians that are $1\leftrightarrow 1$ with diagrams. [• They introduce for their Lagrangian $U(x) = exp(\frac{i}{f{\pi}}\tau \cdot \pi(x))$ as their 'chiral field.'
+This naturally gives many powers of the π interactions, yes, but I'm unable to find where this comes from.
+(I expected powers of the pion interactions as a consequence of higher-order perturbation theory...)] • Problem 2.6 derives, from the lowest-order π and nucleon terms in the Lagranginan in momentum space, the expression for OPEP in position space.
 They provide a solution, and the Fourier transforms needed are instructive.
 This constitutes a derivation of OPEP.
-It might help your future understanding to read through it and the equations referenced that lead to it.

-• The next order nonvanishing order, ('momenta'/'1GeV'), produces spin-orbit coupling, and eq.
-2.80 has most or all of the normal terms I'll lav out in the older approach (Wong).
+JB will go through this. • The next nonvanishing order, ('momenta'/'1GeV')2, produces spin-orbit coupling, and eq.
+2.80 has most or all of the normal terms I'll lay out in the older approach (Wong).
 It takes another power to get 3N forces.